braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/back_in_stock.md

 We’ll make two adjustments to this step:

-1. Select the Catalog that contains information about our Classic Straight Leg jeans, which we’ve named “Straight Leg Pants”.
+1. Select the catalog that includes information about our Classic Straight Leg jeans, which we’ve named “Straight Leg Pants”.

 ![][3]